Steven T. Carter

-Michele has seen the ISU RP grow from two buildings to the current seven buildings and will see it grow to 10 buildings by 2016 and beyond.
+Michele has seen the ISU RP grow from two buildings to the current fourteen buildings and will see it grow to 15 buildings by 2018 and beyond.
 She is excited to see the continued growth as the park reaches new heights.

 When she’s not at work, Michele enjoys being active.
 She also enjoys traveling, reading, spending time with family and friends, and cheering on the Iowa State Cyclones.